 Click on the Publications Index above for a complete PDF index of New York Folklore publications from 1945 through 2018, including Voices: The Journal of New York Folklore (2000-present), New York Folklore (1975-1999), and New York Folklore Quarterly (1945-1974).
 To search the Index while viewing it, use the keyboard shortcut Command-F if you are on a Mac or Control-F if you are using Windows.
-To request an article for purchase, contact us at email@example.com.
+To request an article for purchase, contact us at firstname.lastname@example.org.
+On all website forms, a red asterisk indicates required fields.
 Please be aware that some issues are sold out, but most articles are still available.

 Voices is New York Folklore’s membership magazine.
 Join NYF today to receive your subscription to Voices, including access to a digital archive of full Voices issues from 2001 through 2018!

 Todd DeGarmo, Editor and Chair of the Publications Committee

 The Folklife Center at Crandall Public Library, Glens Falls

 Gabrielle Berlinger, Vice-Chair and NYF Board Liaison

 University at Albany

 We encourage contributions of original articles, news items, photographs, and any other materials relating to folklore and folklife in New York State for possible inclusion in Voices.